 Jumbled facts: I have a sarcastic sense of humor (it goes with MST3K).
 I run Gentoo Linux on my computer.
 I've taken an interest in photography and have a DSLR with a few lenses.
 I believe anything can be taken too seriously.
 I still have a VCR and a regular old CRT TV.
 I know people in Winter Park, so I do travel there occasionally.
-I finally got a cell phone about four years ago, and just because I was about to move and my previous phone service provider went out of business.
+I finally got a cell phone about eight years ago, and just because I was about to move and my previous phone service provider went out of business.
 Still using the same phone.
 I don't use twitter.
 I may be a bit of a technology loving Luddite.

 During the weekends, I deal with lawn care, maybe clean my car, and might have some fun with photography.
 I sometimes squeeze that in during the week, too.
 I like to photograph the flowers, insects, birds, and cats that I find in my backyard.
 I have made Lego models to photograph, too.
 Occasionally, I take pictures of a rocket launch.
 Rockets so far include the Space Shuttle, Atlas V, and Falcon 9.
 I'm also planning on seeing and photographing the total solar eclipse on August 21, 2017.

 I find it odd that the list of languages presented by Ok Cupid includes C++ and LISP but not C, Java, assembly, Python, and a host of others.
 LISP isn't exactly a popular programming language, so why not list the Shakespeare programming language?
 Seriously, it does exist.

 I'm also good at sneaking up behind people without even trying.
 Sometimes I scare them enough to scare me!
 A friend once told me that if I were a ninja, he'd be dead.

 Movies to laugh at: Godzilla (especially Final Wars), Space Mutiny, The Beast of Yucca Flats, Overdrawn at the Memory Bank, Plan 9 from Outer Space